-We have earned revenues of \$2,684 for the three months ended September 30, 2015.
 We expect to achieve steadily increasing revenues within the coming months.
 However, as we are a start-up, we have no operating history to rely upon and we cannot guarantee that our business plan will be successful.
-To date, we only have client, See Tour Vacation Services, Inc., a Chinese travel agent that we contracted to assist with hotel room price quotation and negotiation and communicating with hotels to ensure that accurate reservations are made with Chinese clientele.
-We have achieved only nominal revenues from this contract.
+To date, we only have two clients, See Tour and Schender, Chinese travel agents that we contracted to assist with hotel room price quotation and negotiation and communicating with hotels to ensure that accurate reservations are made with Chinese clientele.
+We have achieved only nominal revenues from our See Tour contract.
 Our management is actively working to secure additional contracts, but no agreements have been reached at this time.

-Operating expenses were \$28,269 for the three months ended September 30, 2015.
+Operating expenses were \$26,425 for the three months ended December 31, 2015.
+Operating expenses were \$54,694 for the six months ended December 31, 2015.
 Our operating expenses for this period consisted of professional fees and general and administrative expenses.